tidyverse/tidyups/004-governance.md

     other author.
 In general, there is no expectation that PRs contain clean commit histories, but it’s appreciated where possible.
-Once a reviewer has marked a PR as approved, the original author finishes any remaining tasks and then merges it).
+Once a reviewer has marked a PR as approved, the original author finishes any remaining tasks and then merges it.

 -   **Backward compatibility**: any backward incompatible changes (i.e. changes that cause reverse dependencies to fail `R CMD check`